-The previous examples provide further food for thought about what kind of monetary policy we would like a central bank to implement.
-The more people believe that a central bank is maintaining its low inflation target, the less likely the economy is to go through boom-bust cycles.
-We can see this by comparing the dynamics from Figure 12 where inflation expectations shift over time (perhaps because the public believes the central bank is willing to be flexible about its target) and Figure 15, which shows what happens when inflation expectations do not change after an expansionary shock.
+Second, the more people believe that a central bank is maintaining its low inflation target, the less likely the economy is to go through boom-bust cycles.
+We can see this by comparing the dynamics from Figure 9 where inflation expectations shift over time (perhaps because the public believes the central bank is willing to be flexible about its target) and Figure 12, which shows what happens when inflation expectations do not change after an expansionary shock.